tgirke/GEN242-2018/pages/mydoc/mydoc_project_intro.md

 Both the R Markdown script (`.Rmd`) along with the rendered HTML or PDF report will be submitted to each student's private GitHub repository.
-All helper code used for the challenge project needs to be organized as well documented R functions in each project's `*_Fct.R` script and also be submitted as part of the project report.
+All helper code used for the challenge project needs to be organized as well documented R functions in each project's `*_Fct.R` script.
 The expected structure of the final project report is outlined below.

 The reports should be submitted to each student’s private GitHub repository that was used to submit the homework assignments.
 For the report each student should create in